circlefin/chainmail/README.md

 anvil.

 In a separate window, execute the command `anvil`.
 This will start a fresh instance of local anvil node.
 You will need to deploy a fresh copy of the `Chainmail.sol` contract each time you start `anvil`.
-The script `register-for-demo` does this automatically, or you can call `python chainlink.py`.
+Start the virtual environment and run `python register-for-demo.py`.
+You can also deploy and interact with the contract on the commandline using `python chainlink.py`.

 ## Connect to Ethereum using Infura
 To connect to Ethereum, you need to create a `local_test_data/keys.yaml` file with